How To Crate Train Your Puppy

 2. Make The Crate Positive And Exciting

-Let your Corgi puppy explore the crate in their own time.
+Let your puppy explore the crate in their own time.
 They should be able to sniff around it and go inside freely without you closing it or making them feel pressured to go in.
 Add some of their favorite treats inside to make it more exciting, and use plenty of praise when they have a positive interaction.
 Positive reinforcement is everything here.

-3. Encourage Your Corgi Puppy To Go Inside
+3. Encourage Your Puppy To Go Inside

-Once your Corgi puppy is relaxed around the crate, you can start enticing them to go inside.
+Once your puppy is relaxed around the crate, you can start enticing them to go inside.
 Start by dropping treats through the top of the crate and using gentle (but excited) words of encouragement to get them in the crate.
 It’s important you don’t close the door yet and you use this encouragement at different times of day to familiarise them with it.

 Once they are settled in the crate, you can give them a treat and praise them for being inside it.
 Try to keep the praise calm yet happy so they understand that they’re doing something good without getting too riled up.
 Offer them a toy they love as an additional reward and something to keep them occupied while they are in the crate.